alemart/surgescript/docs/tutorials/plugins.md

 }
 ```

-**Note:** it's recommended not to include any special characters in the name of your plugins, otherwise you may have trouble importing them.
+**Note:** it's recommended not to include any special characters in the name of your plugins.

 In the example above, `Application` and `StringUtils` are located in two separate files.
 If you want to test them using the SurgeScript command line utility, pass both files as parameters: